enlighten2/enlighten2.github.io/install.md

 ## Installation

-1. This instruction assumes that Docker and PyMOL are already installed on your system.
-We will first obtain the Enlighten plugin from the github repository.
+> **NB**: This instruction assumes that Docker and PyMOL are already installed on your system.

+1. We will first obtain the Enlighten plugin from the github repository.
 It can be done either by clicking on "Download PyMOL plugin" on top of this page or from the [github repository](https://github.com/vanderkamp/enlighten2-pymol).